 I’m hoping for a more memorable experience and not just a tour, and I really want to see sea lions in the wild.

 Crossing the Beagle Channel in our sailing boat was so exciting today, even though there wasn’t any breeze about and we were under motor.
 Who cares, it’s the Beagle Channel in the Tierra del Fuego – have to pinch myself sometimes!
 After all, this is where Mr Charles Darwin first reached the channel in January 1833, on his expedition.

-Our first stop is Island ‘H’, which is where for thousands of years the indigenous Canoeros came for refuge and food gathering in this island’s very protected surrounds.
+Our first stop is Island ‘H’, which is where for thousands of years the indigenous Canoeros came for refuge and food gathering in this island’s very protected surroundings.

 The island is a Natural Reserve with much history, archaeological sites, and biodiversity.

-Our next wonderful stop to visit sea lions, royal Cormorants, and more seabirds in the wild is Isla Alicia.
+Our next wonderful stop to visit sea lions, royal Cormorants, and more seabirds in the wild, so onto Isla Alicia.
 What an amazing part of the trip it is – you will love this!

 Please note, that if the wildlife seems agitated in any way due to the boat’s presence or us, the boat hangs back and doesn’t intrude on the wildlife’s space.
 Lucky today, it seems that these beautiful creatures didn’t even notice we were around and seemed content in their natural habitat.

-A stunning trip and for me, the four hours isn’t quite enough and goes super fast, especially when you watch the wildlife.
+A stunning trip and for me, the four hours aren’t quite enough and go super fast, especially when you watch the wildlife.
 I would have liked this trip to be a full day’s tour but sadly, after our allocated time out, we started heading back to Ushuaia.

 End of the World train ride

 The half-day “End of the World” train ride is very expensive for a traveller and a bit of a rip-off, so, didn’t partake but thought I’d provide some information.
 Prices go something like this: